-Costs incurred in connection with debt financings have been capitalized to "Long-term debt, net" and "Exchangeable Senior Notes, net" in the Company's consolidated balance sheets as deferred financing costs, and are charged to interest expense using the effective interest method over the terms of the related debt agreements.
+Costs incurred in connection with debt financings have been capitalized to "Long-term debt, net" in the Company's consolidated balance sheets as deferred financing costs, and are charged to interest expense using the effective interest method over the terms of the related debt agreements.
 These costs include document preparation costs, commissions, fees and expenses of investment bankers and underwriters, and accounting and legal fees.

-Comprehensive Income (Loss)
+Comprehensive Income

-Comprehensive income (loss) is composed of net income (loss) and other comprehensive income (loss) ("OCI").
-OCI includes certain changes in shareholders' equity that are excluded from net income (loss), which consist of foreign currency translation adjustments and pension remeasurements.
-The Company reports the effect of significant reclassifications out of accumulated OCI on the respective line items in net income (loss) if the amount being reclassified is required under GAAP to be reclassified in its entirety to net income (loss).
-For other amounts that are not required under GAAP to be reclassified in their entirety to net income (loss) in the same reporting period, the Company cross-references other disclosures required under GAAP that provide additional detail about those amounts.
+Comprehensive income is composed of net income and other comprehensive (loss) income ("OCI").
+OCI includes certain changes in shareholders' equity that are excluded from net income, which consist of foreign currency translation adjustments and pension and other post-employment benefit plan remeasurements.
+The Company reports the effect of significant reclassifications out of accumulated OCI on the respective line items in net income if the amount being reclassified is required under GAAP to be reclassified in its entirety to net income.